Gurnee Mills: 1991–2007: Early years

-Simon Property Group (2007–present)
+2007–2018: Simon Property Group

 The Mills Corporation faced bankruptcy in 2006 after the Securities & Exchange Commission found that management had made $350 million in accounting errors during the previous four years.
-All existing Mills malls were sold to the Simon Property Group in 2007, making Gurnee Mills one of over 300 Simon properties around the world.
+Almost all existing Mills malls in the U.S. were sold to Simon Property Group and Farallon Capital Management in April 2007, making Gurnee Mills one of over 300 Simon properties around the world.
 From early on in the mall's new ownership, Simon expressed discontentment with the aging decor of the mall, particularly the agricultural theming, which had not been updated since the mall's opening in 1991.
 After weathering the 2008 financial crisis, Simon announced its plans for a major $5 million renovation of the mall in 2010, updating the style and the facilities of the mall to make it more "sophisticated."

-Neiman Marcus opened a Clearance Center in 2009, which has since been replaced by a 2nd & Charles book store.
+Neiman Marcus Last Call Clearance Center would open in 2009, which has since been replaced by a 2nd & Charles book store.
 That same year, JCPenney closed its Clearance Center, which was replaced by Shoppers World in 2011.
-Meanwhile, Gurnee Mills announced in 2011 that it would demolish the vacant former Circuit City location entirely and construct an entirely new building for a Macy's department store at one end of the building, and remodel an area between Kohl's and Value City Furniture to create a "full price wing."
-The mall promised that these new developments would turn it into the "first true hybrid center" and change its "personality."
+Meanwhile, Simon announced in 2011 that it would demolish the vacant former Circuit City location entirely and construct an entirely new building for a Macy's department store at one end of the building, and remodel an area between Kohl's and Value City Furniture to create a "full price wing."
+Simon promised that these new developments would turn it into the "first true hybrid center" and change its "personality."
 The new stores opened on July 24, 2013, in time for the mall's 22nd anniversary, with the promise of other retailers following Macy's path, and "positioning Gurnee Mills for another 20 years of relevance".
 The upgrades mirrored those being done by Simon at the dozens of other Mills malls, as part of a nationwide strategy to remake them into "timeless" shopping centers.
 Buy Buy Baby moved into the Bed Bath & Beyond space in 2012, turning it into a combined store with the two sharing the store space.
+In March 2012, Simon Property Group acquired full control of the property by buying out Farallon's stake in the Mills portfolio for $1.5 billion.

 Floor & Decor opened on January 14, 2017, replacing Shoppers World.
 Another round of renovations, with a budget of $6 million, began in September 2017.
-A new theme was planned Dine-O-Rama food court.
+The mall's food courts were redeveloped into the Dining Pavilion North and South at Gurnee Mills.
 The Rink Side Sports ice rink had been closed since April 15, after a series of "catastrophic" equipment failures, but a plan to reopen the rink under the new management of the Tilt Studio video arcade was announced in October.
-Dick's Sporting Goods opened at Gurnee Mills in April 2018 in the former The Sports Authority, a plan which was inadvertently revealed early by a Gurnee village trustee.
+Dick's Sporting Goods opened at Gurnee Mills in April 2018, taking over the former space of Sports Authority, a plan which was inadvertently revealed early by a Gurnee village trustee.